Best 10 AI SOC Platforms For Business (2026)

 Google SecOps is Google’s unified SIEM and SOAR platform, combining detection, investigation, and response in a single environment built on Google’s data infrastructure.
 We think it’s one of the strongest options for teams that need to consolidate tooling and handle security telemetry at serious scale.
 Google was named a Leader in the 2025 Gartner Magic Quadrant for SIEM.

-Google Security Operations Key Features
+Google SecOps Key Features

+The detection engine is continuously updated with rules from Google’s threat research team.
+Yara-L powers custom detection authoring for teams that need their own.
 Gemini sits across the platform, powering natural language search, AI-generated case summaries, investigation chat, and playbook creation.
-We found the case management layer particularly well thought out: alert graphing, automatic entity stitching, and contextual recommendations all land in the same workflow rather than forcing analysts across multiple tools.
+The SOAR layer connects over 300 tools.
+We found the case management layer well thought out: alert graphing, automatic entity stitching, and contextual recommendations all land in the same workflow.
+SecOps OneMCP standardizes how AI agents interact with SIEM and SOAR data using the Model Context Protocol.

 What Customers Say